Northeast blackout of 2003: Voluntary Blackout Day commemorations

 In Ontario, some cities took part in power conservation challenges or events to remind citizens of the blackout, the most well-known event being the Voluntary Blackout Day hosted by the Ontario Power Authority (OPA).
 During these events, citizens were encouraged to maximize their energy conservation activities.
 Smaller cities such as London, Guelph, Woodstock and Waterloo took part in the challenges annually.
 The final Voluntary Blackout Day was held on August 14, 2010, with OPA moving to more year-round energy conservation efforts.

+In Toronto, an annual blackout anniversary party has been held on August 14 since 2006.
+The event takes place at a different downtown location each year and typically features a parade, bike rave, fire performances, live music, bonfires, and cookouts.
+In 2024, attendance was estimated at 1,500 to 2,000 people.